Cape town, south africa.

 Lion’s Head

 Start your day on a literal high note with a sunrise hike up Lion’s Head.
-This moderately challenging trail takes about 2–3 hours round trip and rewards you with stunning 360-degree views of Cape Town, Table Mountain, and the Atlantic Ocean.
-Wear sturdy shoes, bring water, and start early to catch the golden hour glow—plus avoid the mid-morning crowds.
+This moderately challenging trail takes about 2–3 hours round-trip and rewards you with stunning 360-degree views of Cape Town, Table Mountain, and the Atlantic Ocean.
+Wear sturdy shoes, bring water, and start early to catch the golden-hour glow—and avoid the mid-morning crowds.

 Table Mountain